Athletic Bilbao in European football: Player records

-Athletic's selective signing policy, limiting themselves to players with a connection to the Basque region, has meant only one player who played international football for a country other than Spain has featured for the club in European ties: Fernando Amorebieta, who represented Venezuela.
+Athletic's selective signing policy, limiting themselves to players with a connection to the Basque region, has meant only two players who played international football for a country other than Spain have featured for the club in European ties: Fernando Amorebieta, who represented Venezuela, and Iñaki Williams, who opted for Ghana after playing once for Spain.

-The club record for European appearances is currently held by Markel Susaeta on 75, having overtaken José Ángel Iribar's longstanding total of 55 in 2016.
+The club record for European appearances is currently held by Óscar de Marcos with 77, having overtaken Markel Susaeta's total of 75 in 2025.

 The highest goalscorer is Aritz Aduriz on 34, including 10 in the 2015–16 UEFA Europa League which won him the competition's golden boot award.